simulatedScience/Beleriand_Ticket-to-Ride/README.md

 ## how the program was created
 Most of the code was written with some level of support or inspiration from GitHub Copilot and/or OpenAI's ChatGPT.
 Other than that, if files contain code that is not my own, I tried to mention it in the file header and/or function docstring.
 Most of the code is my own though.

+A note on my code style: empty lines between functions/ methods are usually not random.
+If Methods are closely related, they are grouped together - signified by just one empty line between them.
+Otherwise they are separated by two empty lines.
+At the end of a class, there are three empty lines.
+This is a personal preference, but I find it helps with readability.